andehury/YOYO-Scale/README.md

 ## Acknowledgements

 Inspired by the geometric elegance of **Model Stock** and the practicality of **task arithmetic**.
 Designed for researchers and engineers who want principled, efficient, and interpretable model merging.

----

-## Acknowledgements

-Inspired by the geometric elegance of **Model Stock** and the practicality of **task arithmetic**.
-Designed for researchers and engineers who want principled, efficient, and interpretable model merging.